-The largest city in Northern Ireland is Belfast, with a population of just over 280,000 people in the city and another 483,000 living in the suburban areas clustered around it.
-The city is home to the famous Harland and Wolff shipyards, famous as the birthplace of the RMS Titanic and home to a tourist attraction that focuses on the doomed ship.
-A local joke attached to the liner – “She was sailing fine when she left here” – has become a catchphrase for tourists who visit the shipyards.
-Belfast itself continues to grow, with the construction and opening of several large shopping centres, including the popular Victoria Square which features fashionable shops and cafes.
-Two airports, George Best Airport – named for the city’s best known footballer – and Belfast International bring visitors in from abroad, predominately from England.
-Ferry services also depart Northern Ireland from both Belfast and Larne.
+Belfast is the capital and largest city in Northern Ireland.
+It has a population of over 280,000 people in the urban centre and another 483,000 in the suburban areas clustered around it.
+Belfast is home to the Harland and Wolff shipyards, famous as the birthplace of the RMS Titanic; these shipyards boast a tourist attraction that focuses on the doomed ship.
+A local joke attached to the liner, “She was sailing fine when she left here”, has become a catchphrase for tourists who visit the shipyards.
+Belfast continues to grow, with the construction and opening of several large shopping centres, including the popular Victoria Square, which features fashionable shops and cafes.
+Two airports – George Best Airport, named for the city’s best-known footballer, and Belfast International – bring visitors in from abroad, predominately from England.
+Ferry services to England and Scotland also sail from Belfast and Larne.

 Omar Moufakkir, writer

-5. But Northern Ireland’s cities and towns are also marked by salient reminders of the Troubles, including memorial gardens, peace walls, murals, political graffiti and checkpoints.
+5. Northern Ireland’s cities and towns are also marked by salient reminders of the Troubles, including memorial gardens, peace walls, murals, political graffiti and checkpoints.
 Today the people of Northern Ireland enjoy peace and hope for the future – but the risks of sectarianism and conflict are never far away.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “An introduction to Northern Ireland”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/introduction-to-northern-ireland/.
+R. Poole and J. Llewellyn, “An introduction to Northern Ireland”, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/introduction-to-northern-ireland/.